ajums/hackathon-bayerHealthCare/README.md

 $ npm run dev
 ```

+## ADD .env

+Add your .env files according to the .env.example file of each service in backend.

 # How to Run Backend

 This README.md file provides a step-by-step guide on how to run the backend of our project.
 To get started, please ensure you have the following prerequisites installed on your system: